Chainsawkitten/HymnToBeauty/docs/ScriptingReference/ClassReference.md

 `Component::DirectionalLight@ GetDirectionalLight()`
 Get the entity's directional light component, if it has any.
 Otherwise returns null.

-`Component::Lens@ GetLens()`
+`Component::Camera@ GetCamera()`
-Get the entity's lens component, if it has any.
+Get the entity's camera component, if it has any.
 Otherwise returns null.

 `Component::Listener@ GetListener()`
 Get the entity's listener component, if it has any.
 Otherwise returns null.